Great Harwood Town F.C.: History

 Great Harwood Town resigned from the North West Counties League in June 2006, when it became clear that the club would be unable to raise the money to buy back the Showground and repair its dressing rooms, which had been destroyed in the fire 18 months earlier.
 They officially folded in July 2006, but chairman Bill Holden did not rule out the possibility that the club could be re-launched in the future.
-The Showmen's record home attendance was 5,397 for a match vs Manchester United in 1980.
+The Showmen's record home attendance was 5,397 for a match versus Manchester United in 1980.
 However, 6,023 watched them play at Gigg Lane, Bury in an away match against FC United of Manchester on 22 April 2006.
-Matt Derbyshire, now an AC Omonia striker, started his career with Great Harwood Town, before moving to the Blackburn Rovers, and playing for the England U21s.
+Striker Matt Derbyshire started his career with Great Harwood Town, before moving to Blackburn Rovers, and playing for the England U21s.

 Great Harwood Town succeeded Great Harwood as the town's premier club.
 At this time their manager was Eric Whalley, who was the chairman who led Accrington Stanley into the Football League in 2006.